asocik/PPM-Image-Editor/README.md

 * Flip image vertically - flips the top and bottom rows of pixels
 * Rotate right 90 degrees - transposes the matrix of pixels

 The easiest way to run the program is to just clone it and open up the Visual Studio solution.
+There are a couple sample images included.